ryan-roemer/sphinx-bootstrap-theme/_sources/README.txt

     # Theme options are theme-specific and customize the look and feel of a
     # theme further.
     html_theme_options = {
+        # Global TOC depth for "site" navbar tab.
+(Default: 1)
+        # Switching to -1 shows all levels.
+        'globaltoc_depth': 2,

         # HTML navbar class (Default: "navbar") to attach to <div> element.
         # For black navbar, do "navbar navbar-inverse"
         'navbar_class': "navbar navbar-inverse",